 - Innovation: Innovation can be much more rapid-fire.
 If you have the capacity and skills to innovate internally, you can really accelerate the creation of ideas, and the experimentation, piloting and implementation of those innovations.
-If managed correctly, your own team are able to understand various inter-functional processes and are able to implement them more easily than in an outsourced model.
+If managed correctly, your own teams are able to understand various inter-functional processes and are able to implement them more easily than in an outsourced model.

-- People Dependency: It is not uncommon for internal employees to take ownership of certain processes over time, restricting wider knowledge of that process which could be a problem if they decide to move on or leave the organisation.
+- People dependency: It is not uncommon for internal employees to take ownership of certain processes over time, restricting wider knowledge of that process which could be a problem if they decide to move on or leave the organisation.
 This issue can be further compounded if the correct process documentation has not been created or maintained, making a handover more difficult than it should be.
-If the internal service does not have a strict control mechanism, then it runs the risk of losing knowledge that is undocumented when staff leave.
+If the internal service does not have a strict process control mechanism, then it runs the risk of losing knowledge that is undocumented when staff leave.

-- Redundancy: Most of the work that is done in a typical back office internal service can be very process oriented.
+- Potential role redundancy: Most of the work that is done in a typical back office internal service can be very process oriented.
 This opens the door to easier automation, should the available technology and budget allow.
 Hence, over a period of time, you may see the implementation of new and more appropriate IT systems taking over roles that people once delivered.
 The inevitable redundancies that follow may well make managing remaining staff much more difficult.

 Outsourcing key considerations

 - Slower initial momentum: Getting everyone up to speed at the outset of a project, or when there are any changes in ‘business as usual’, can often take more time in an outsourced arrangement.
-It is not uncommon for both vendor and client to be slower in managing this process as both parties tread carefully to ensure that issues do not crop up from their own end.
-Taking ownership for resolving issues will often also be slower, as neither side wants to admit responsibility for something that went wrong.
+It is not uncommon for both supplier and client to be slower in managing this process as both parties tread carefully to ensure that issues do not crop up from their own end.
+Taking ownership for resolving issues will often also be slower, as neither side often wants to admit responsibility for something that went wrong.

 - Caution over innovation: Despite the fact that innovation is one of the primary reasons why you might go into a strategic partnership agreement in the first place, we often find that, at least in the early days of an outsourced arrangement, innovation actually slows down.
-It’s common for contractual terms to be misaligned because they were not designed holistically to achieve reshaping in the wake of innovation that will change business outcomes.
-Vendors, ultimately, will try to maximise their profit out of an agreement.
+It’s common for contractual terms to be misaligned because they were not designed holistically to achieve contract and/or service reshaping in the wake of innovation that will change business outcomes.Suppliers, ultimately, will try to maximise their profit out of an agreement.
 Clients, likewise, will try to get more for less.
-To achieve this you can expect either side to interpret the contract to hold the other to account, to ‘relax’ interpretation or completely ignore the contract when it suits them to do so.
+To achieve this you can expect both sides to interpret the contract to hold the other to account, ‘relax’ interpretation, or completely ignore the contract when it suits them to do so.
 Also, for the outsourcer, the result of a successful innovation usually means a reduction in headcount and less of a service to deliver due to fewer transactions and issues.
-Therefore it’s not surprising that a vendor can be hesitant about driving and implementing innovation if it means a potential reduction in their revenues and profits.
+Therefore it’s not surprising that a supplier can be hesitant about driving and implementing innovation if it means a potential reduction in their revenues and profits.

 Ask yourself some important questions about how you might go about service delivery in the future?

-1. Why did you outsource or commission services in the first place?
+- Why did you outsource or commission services in the first place?

-2. What evidence do you have to ‘prove’ insourcing would offer better value?
+- What evidence do you have to ‘prove’ insourcing would offer better value?

 We used the word ‘value’, not the phrase ‘lower cost’.
 For organisations that have had a poor experience of outsourcing and are determined to bring services back in-house, it is all the more important to get answers to the right questions.

 A bad outsourcing experience doesn’t necessarily mean you can deliver the services better in-house.
-One way of sanity checking yourselves at a preliminary stage as to whether you have internal capability to deliver the services better in-house, is to ask yourselves (and check the evidence), what major projects have you completed internally (either construction, large IT systems, transformation) that have (a) achieved the business outcomes you expected at the outset and (b) been completed on time and on budget?
+One way of sanity checking yourselves at a preliminary stage as to whether you have internal capability to deliver the services better in-house, is to ask yourselves (and check the evidence), what major projects have you completed internally (either construction, large IT systems, transformation) that have (a) achieved the business outcomes you expected at the outset, and (b) been completed on time and on budget?

 And be honest with yourselves.
 If the answer is more on the side of “Well, they didn’t”, you need more introspection to check the causes of why you were unable to achieve initial expectations, before deciding to insource.
-There are more common synergies between managing an outsourcing vendor, managing the transition of bringing services in-house and maintaining excellent service delivery and delivering on major projects, than might be immediately apparent.
+There are more common synergies between managing an outsourcing supplier, managing the transition of bringing services in-house and maintaining excellent service delivery and delivering on major projects, than might be immediately apparent.

 If the answer is more on the side of “Yes, they did”, then insourcing services should be seriously considered.

-3. Check your starting point
+- Check your starting point

 Knowing your starting point before you change methods of service delivery is critical.
 Do you have evidence (as opposed to subjective opinion) of what the service is costing overall to deliver now and the service levels being achieved?
 This applies whether they are insourced or outsourced.
-If you have already outsourced, you should ask your vendor these questions so you can check and benchmark value for money.
+If you have already outsourced, you should ask your supplier these questions so you can check and benchmark value for money.

 If the provider cannot answer them, or gives a whole range of excuses as to “Why these questions can’t be answered right now”, then this should sound very serious alarm bells to you about whether their management process is fundamentally flawed.
 This may also lead to questions about what else may not be working as it should.
 How can a provider improve services and reduce costs if they don’t know what the starting levels are in the first place?

-Likewise, if you are operating insourced service delivery the same questions apply.
+Likewise, if you are operating insourced service delivery, the same questions apply.
 Do you know your starting point?
 Can you quantify the service levels being achieved, taking into account all of the relevant costs of delivery?
 Are these broken down into each area of service?

-The biggest factor in favour of outsourcing, as of today, is the perceived low cost of operations.
-Given that technology which supports outsourcing services is rapidly transforming the way vendors operate, we can expect major change on the horizon.
+The biggest factors in favour of outsourcing, as of today, are the perceived low(er) cost of operations and ‘as-required’ access to more strategic thinkers.
+Given that technology which supports outsourcing services is rapidly transforming the way suppliers operate, major change is already being implemented and further change is on the horizon.

 In fact, if you look at the newly emerging technologies, we may not even remain for very long with the outsourced or insourced model as it is today.
 Instead, we may end up leveraging ‘Centres of Excellence’ that design policies and operations so well that we may not even need an outsourcer – or a traditional shared service, whether internal or external – but instead purchase the support of these services as a utility.